Chams: Fall of the Champa kingdom

 Further expansion by the Vietnamese in 1692 resulted in the total annexation of the Champa kingdom Panduranga and dissolution by the 19th century Vietnamese Emperor, Minh Mạng.
 In response, the last Cham Muslim king, Pô Chien, gathered his people in the hinterland and fled south to Cambodia, while those along the coast migrated to Trengganu (Malaysia).
 A small group fled northward to the Chinese island of Hainan where they are known today as the Utsuls.
 The king and his people who took refuge in Cambodia were scattered in communities across the Mekong Basin.
 Those who remained in the Nha Trang, Phan Rang, Phan Rí, and Phan Thiết provinces of central Vietnam were absorbed into the Vietnamese polity.
 Cham provinces were seized by the Nguyen Lords.

 After Vietnam invaded and conquered Champa, Cambodia granted refuge to Cham Muslims escaping from Vietnamese conquest.

 In 1832, the Vietnamese Emperor Minh Mang annexed the last Champa Kingdom.
 This resulted in the Cham Muslim leader Katip Sumat, who was educated in Kelantan, declaring a Jihad against the Vietnamese.
 The Vietnamese coercively fed lizard and pig meat to Cham Muslims and cow meat to Cham Hindus against their will to punish them and assimilate them to Vietnamese culture.
 The second revolt led by Ja Thak Wa, a Bani cleric, resulting in the establishment of a Cham resistance which lasted from 1834 to 1835 until it was bloody crushed by Minh Mang's forces in July 1835.
-Only 40,000 Cham remained in the old Panduranga territory in 1885.
+Only 40,000 Chams remained in the old Panduranga territory in 1885.